jcrubino/Respiratory-Care-of-COVID-19/README.md

 ### Points of Practice
-  - Know the false positive rate of the available COVID-19 test **and the false negative**
+  - Know the false positive rate of the available COVID-19 test **and the false negative** (scuttlebut from England)

 ### Front Line Physician Reports (China, Italy)
 - Respiratory Management for Severe COVID-19 Patients Webinar (Part I)